 The Yezz earned a 5 of 10 for ease of use.
-This is really the only metric the Quinny failed to shine in, primarily thanks to the minimalist approach to its design that lacks some of the features that bring comfort and convenience.
+This metric is the only place where the Quinny failed to shine in, primarily thanks to the minimalist approach that lacks some of the features that bring comfort and convenience.
 The features it does offer are easy to use.

 Fold and Unfold

-The Quinny seat has no recline option and it sits fairly upright, so it is not the best for afternoon napping.
-It doesn't have an adjustable leg rest and the footrest is fairly non-existent though placed well.
-This is not one of the best seats for longer trips.
+The Quinny seat has no recline option, and it sits fairly upright, so it is not the best for afternoon napping.
+It doesn't have an adjustable leg rest, and the footrest is somewhat non-existent though placed well.
+This seat is not one of the best for longer trips.

 Ease of Setup

 The Quinny earned an 8 of 10 for maneuverability and is truly a pleasure to push.
-This stroller has 4 skate style wheels that are dense polyurethane and swivel easily making navigation a breeze.
-This stroller truly glides on flat surfaces, and is so much fun to push you feel like you're dancing.
-Off-road pushing isn't dance worthy, but it manages the rougher road better than much of the competition and the single wheels work better than the typical dual wheel design more commonly found on lightweight strollers.
+This stroller has four skate style wheels that are dense polyurethane and swivel easily making navigation a breeze.
+This stroller truly glides on flat surfaces and is so much fun to push you'll feel like you're dancing.
+Off-road pushing isn't dancing worthy, but it manages the rougher road better than much of the competition, and the single wheels work better than the typical dual wheel design more commonly found on lightweight strollers.

 The Quinny has a sling style seat with no hard backing, but no padding either.
-This stroller also has no suspension and the handlebar is hard plastic, though it can be pushed with a single finger.
+This stroller also has no suspension, and the handlebar is hard plastic, though you can push it with a single finger.
 The Quinny is better suited for shorter trips that will be more comfortable for pushers and passengers than longer trips may be.

 The Quinny earned a 9 of 10 for quality.
 This stroller has an innovative design, made with quality materials that come together nicely to create a sleek stroller that moves smoothly with no flex or wobble.
 The fabric is simple and stretches over the frame with tension holding everything together and just enough give to be comfortable to sit on.
 It features polyurethane wheels with bearings that make all the difference for smooth pushing.
 While it has no bells or whistles, you will appreciate the higher end materials and the way they are all brought together.